nBecky7/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a shell script that creates a file
+Write a command that finds all empty files and directories